Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 2
 The Defender Ally makes a Physical Attack with a x1 multiplier using its Physical [Defense Bonus](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#defense-bonus).
 If this Attack hits, the Defender ally [Provokes](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#provoke) its target.
-This Ability cannot be used on the same Round as Slam.
+This Ability cannot be used in the same Round as Slam.

 ### Summon Configuration: Spellcaster